Last Updated on December 26, 2022 by admin

 3. Salem Witch Trials Historical Walking Tour

 With the Salem Witch Trials Historical Walking Tour, you’ll be able to have a tour focused exclusively on the Salem Witch Trials.
 You’ll visit sites such as the witchcraft memorial and the courthouse.
-The tour is 90 minutes long and you can book your tickets here.
+The tour is 90 minutes long.

 4. Mysteries & Murders of Salem Guided Night-Time Walking Tour